 a.
-Argentina
+Argentina57

-With regard to the disposal of forfeited assets, although there is no specialized entity in Argentina for the administration of assets, the legislation is very broad but always framed by national or international organizations for the treatment, prevention or fight against drug trafficking.
+With regard to the disposal of forfeited assets, although there is no specialized entity in Argentina for the administration of assets, legislation inter alia states that the property or the proceeds from its sale will go to the fight against illegal drug trafficking, prevention and rehabilitation of those affected by consumption.